JuanCarlosFL/jillionet/README.md

 Session v0.6 finish View of yeild and begin of controlers
 >Session v0.7 ,Jillion live price
 -----------------------------------------------------------------------------------------
+Session v0.8 Pancakeswap and the user can purchase the contract and put the mouth gain Session v0.9 Maker maker order,system that deducts commissions, Session v1.0  Future trading binance
+Session v1.1 Broacst

-Session v0.8 Submit the order with de new interfacem,phone brocast sms.JILL/USDT ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion,change withs pair of market "symbol": "BINANCE:BTCUSDT", Session v0.9 Maker maker order,system that deducts commissions,Read the contracts in Pancakeswap and the user can purchase the contract and put the mouth gain
+Submit the order with de new interfacem,phone brocast sms.JILL/USDT ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion,change withs pair of market "symbol": "BINANCE:BTCUSDT",

 Session v1 user can purchase the contract of IA Bot,deposit and user Withdraw Read the price and make a Bot contract, ,,Borrows,,InternalTransfer, Make a maker and taker order of a JILL